krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 This replaces the HPACK instruction for Dynamic Table Size Update (see Section 6.3 of {{RFC7541}}, which is not supported by HTTP over QUIC.

-### Mandatory Entry De-duplication {#de-duplication}

-To help mitigate memory consumption due to duplicate entries, HPACK for QCRAM is required to de-duplicate strings in the dynamic table.
-The table insertion logic should check if the new entry matches any existing entries (name and value), and if so, table accounting MUST charge only the overhead portion ({{!RFC7541}}
-Section 4.1) to the new entry.

-Specific de-duplication mechanisms are left to implementations, but using a map in conjunction with reference counted pointers to strings would be typical.

 # Performance considerations

 ## Speculative table updates {#speculative-updates}